 - Writing assistance (meet with a student tutor to work on papers.)

 - Workshops and individual appointments for improving study skills and time management.

-The center is located in 326 Lindner Tower (2nd floor, towards the back) Email us at firstname.lastname@example.org
+The Student Success Center is located on the 2nd floor of the Lindner Tower, towards the back.
+Email us at firstname.lastname@example.org.